Hornets Assign Dwayne Bacon To Greensboro Swarm | Charlotte Hornets

 Hornets Assign Dwayne Bacon To Greensboro Swarm

-The assignment to the Greensboro Swarm will mark the fifth the 2018-19 G League season for Dwayne Bacon.
-In his last appearance he contributed to a 109-95 win over the Maine Red Claws on Dec.
-27, with totals of 19 points and nine rebounds in 30 minutes of play.
-He has appeared in four games for the Swarm, averaging 19.8 points, 8.3 rebounds and 4.3 assists in 32.3 minutes per game.
+The assignment to the Greensboro Swarm will mark the sixth of the 2018-19 G League season for Dwayne Bacon.
+In his most recent appearance, the second-year forward tallied 26 points and grabbed six rebounds in 35 minutes of play against the Windy City Bulls on Jan.
+1, 2019.
+He has appeared in six games for the Swarm, averaging 21.2 points, 7.8 rebounds and 3.2 assists in 33.5 minutes per game.

-Bacon will join the Swarm in Fort Wayne, IN where the team will take on the Fort Wayne Mad Ants at 5:00pm ET at the MTI Center on Sunday, Dec.
-30, 2018.
+Bacon will join the Swarm in Greensboro, NC where the team will take on the Lakeland Magic at 7:00pm ET at The Fieldhouse on Friday, Jan.
+4, 2019.